Aminadav/webpage-screenshot/README.md

  * Go to "chrome://extensions
  * Click "load unpacked extension"
  * Choose the directory, where you download it.

+## Plugins:
+You can write new plugins to the extension.
+All the plugins defined in the pluginsBuiltIn.js file.
+It's a JSON of plugins.

 ## Build for Chrome
  1. Go to "chrome://extension"